juju/docs/src/en/users.md

 # User types

-*This is in connection with the [Using Juju with multiple users][multiuser] page.
+*This is in connection with the [Working with multiple users][multiuser] page.
 See that resource for background information.*

 There are three kinds of Juju users: controller administrators, model owners, and regular users.
-Each user, no matter the kind, is associated with a controller.
-In particular, the namespace for users are controller-centric;
+Each user, no matter the kind, is associated with one, and only one, controller.
-names can be duplicated across controllers.

-Juju users are not related in any way to the localhost system users; they are purely Juju constructs.
+Juju users are not related in any way to the client system users; they are purely Juju constructs.

-A *controller administrator* is a user who has access to the controller model.
-This set of users is comprised of the controller creator and any user the creator/initial_admin has granted 'superuser' access to the 'controller' model.
+A *controller administrator* is a user who has full access to the 'controller' model.
+This set of users is comprised of the controller creator and any user the latter user has granted 'superuser' access to the 'controller' model.
-There is no overarching "Juju administrator" since multiple controllers, and therefore multiple administrators, are possible.
+There is no overarching "Juju administrator" since multiple controllers, and therefore multiple controller administrators, are possible.
+Nevertheless, this user is usually what people refer to as "the admin".

-A *model owner* is the model creator; a user who has been designated as such during model creation; or a user who has been granted the 'admin' permissions to the model.
+A *model owner* is a user who has full access to a model.
+This set of users is comprised of the model creator and any user who has been granted 'admin' access to the model.

-A *regular user* is one who is neither an administrator nor a model owner.
+A *regular user* is one who is neither a controller administrator nor a model owner.
 Such a user requires access to a model in order to do anything at the Juju level.

-Note that although deemed "regular", such a user is far from ordinary since they can marshal the vast resources of the backing cloud and deploy complex applications.
+The *operator* is a term used to refer to the actual person who is driving the Juju client.

 ## User abilities